havelessbemore/circle-ds/docs/classes/CircularDeque.md

 ▸ **shift**(): `undefined` \| `T`

-Removes the element at the front of the queue.
+Removes the element at the front of the deque.

 #### Returns